RfidResearchGroup/proxmark3/doc/cliparser.md

 * where possible all options should be lowercase.
 * extended options preceded with -- should be short
 * options provided directly (without an option identifier) should be avoided.
-* -vv for extra verbos should be avoided; use of debug level is preferred.
+* -vv for extra verbose should be avoided; use of debug level is preferred.
 * with --options the equal is not needed (will work with and without) so don't use '=' e.g. cmd --cn 12345